Last date modified: 2026-Mar-03

 Refer to the following table to learn more about the Index Manager modal.

-1 Search Use to search for a particular index in the list.
+Search index box Use to search for a particular index in the list.
 Begin typing the name and matching indexes display for selection.

-3 Docs Total number of documents in the index.
+Docs Total number of documents in the index.
+When indexing is in progress, the percentage complete displays here.

-5 Create Index Click to create a new index.
+Create index Click to create a new index (plus sign icon).
 See Creating a new index for more information.

-6 Rebuild index Click to rebuild the selected index.
+Rebuild index Click to rebuild (counter-clockwise circular arrow icon) the selected index.
 See Rebuilding an index for more information.

-7 Delete index Click to delete the selected index.
+Delete index Click to delete (trash can icon) the selected index.
 See Deleting an index for more information.

-8 Set Index Click button after selecting an index to use for querying.
+Set index Click button after selecting an index to use for querying.

 Creating a new index